barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 ```

 > **Note:** Action verb names (`hitl`, `fail`, `emit`, etc.) reflect the canonical shared enum.
 Execution stories (8.23, 8.24) will align dispatcher terminology so runtime wiring matches these identifiers.

-Runtime policy authors typically express the same guards via the DSL shorthand – for example `facets.planKnobs.hookIntensity < 0.6`.
-Legacy expressions that include `.value` remain valid, and the compiler normalises any alias back to the canonical run-context path (`metadata.runContextSnapshot.facets.planKnobs.value.hookIntensity`) when persisting JSON-Logic.

 > **Adapter Today:** The orchestrator emits canonical `Action.type` values in telemetry and attaches the policy ID that triggered a replan.
 Internal handlers still translate to legacy dispatcher verbs (`hitl_pause`, `fail_run`, ...) until Stories 8.23/8.24 land.